ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part2/how-to-2.md

 ---

 ## Objective
-You will now see that the containerized application is up and running.
-To do so, you will use the public IP address that Azure assigned during the provisioning of the Azure Container Instance.
+To see that the containerized application is up and running.
+To check this, use the public IP address that Azure assigned during the provisioning of the Azure Container Instance.

 ### Public IP
 To get the public IP address, use an Overview tab of the aspnet-sample container instance (see below).
 The IP is displayed under the IP address (Public).
 In my case, that is **20.75.152.37**.